stevish-com/RSA-in-PHP/README.txt

 RSA dual key encryiption in Pure PHP.

-Copyright 2009, Stevish.com (with mad props to te developers of the PEAR RSA extension) This script is distributed under the terms of the GNU General Public License (GPL) See http://www.gnu.org/licenses/gpl.txt for license details
+This script is distributed under the terms of the GNU General Public License (GPL) See http://www.gnu.org/licenses/gpl.txt for license details